 Download: MP3 (52.6 MB)

-Your podcast description is one of the first things people see when they come across your podcast online or in the iTunes directory.
+Your podcast description is one of the first things people see when they come across your podcast online or in a podcast directory.
 This is your chance to catch their attention and sell them on your show.
 It’s your opportunity to convince them to listen.

 The ideal podcast description answers two questions for your potential listener: